Hierarchical Prompting Assists Large Language Model on Web Navigation: Prompting

 There are several key information provided in the prompt for \summ: \begin{enumerate*}[label=(\theenumi)] \item the previous action and the instruction~(in red) that gives \summ hints on \textit{how} and \textit{why} does the agent navigate to the current state. \item raw environment observation~(in blue) at current step that needed to be summarized.
 In web navigation task, this corresponds to the contents of the current web page. \item a customized step-by-step instruction~\cite{wei2022chain} on \emph{how} to summarize the current state~(in green).
-Importantly, we design specialized instructions tailored to different scenarios to encourage versatile reasoning.
+Importantly, we design specialized examples tailored to different scenarios to encourage versatile reasoning.
 For example, as in \autoref{fig:sum_prompt}, the instruction outlines how to process a product page.
 Specifically, the \summ is tasked to verify the desirability of the product, followed by filtering out any irrelevant options.
 More instructions on improving search query, compressing search results and others can be found in Appendix~\ref{sec:summarizer-prompt}.
 In this way, the summarized states can be more customized towards the current scenario. \end{enumerate*}

 We follow existing works to design the \actor prompt.
 Each example is consist of the NL instruction, the interaction history up to the current time step $t$.
-This history is presented as a sequence of action, \emph{summarized} observation.
+The history is presented as an alternating sequence of actions and \emph{summarized} observations.
 The goal of the \actor is to produce the desired action for the current step.
-An example of \actor is listed in \autoref{fig:actor_prompt} and the full prompt is listed in Appendix~\ref{sec:actor-prompt}.
+An example of \actor is listed in \autoref{fig:actor_prompt} and the full prompt is listed in Appendix~\ref{sec:actor-prompt} and \ref{app:actor-extra-prompt}.